Mathématique: Intergalactic Gate Bridge

 Carter orders a burger and an amber ale.
 Rodney orders half the menu and tells the owner he’ll make it more than worth his while.
 For the first hour, they cruise through safe topics: matter waves, quantum chromodynamics, information architecture, securing intergalactic transit mechanisms against America’s Most Dangerous Cryptographer.
 Carter orders a second beer.
 Rodney follows suit.
 Conversation shifts into riskier territory.
 Time dilation.
 Variant selves.
 Mind and memory.
 And—

-“You don’t have to answer this.”
-Carter is most of the way through her second beer.
+“You don’t have to answer this,” Carter begins, almost done with her second beer.
 “It’s a personal question.”

 “Never mind.”
-Carter takes another sip of her beer.
+Carter chugs the dregs of her glass.

 “Ask it,” McKay says.